 2. Know What Kind of Vacation You Need

 Relaxation isn’t the same for everyone.
-Some need time in solitude disconnected from the outside world and their regular life.
+Some need time in solitude on a meditation vacation to disconnect from the outside world and their regular life.
 Others prefer a vigorous adventure that challenges you physically and mentally.
 There’s also many in-between options like sightseeing, beach lounging, visiting museums or theme parks, or coordinating family reunions.
 Taking time to check in helps everyone to know which one of these is the right thing for you.

 Try a Standard Vacation to Avoid Decision Fatigue